rafaelcoias/rafaelcoias/README.md

 Hi, my name is Rafael Cóias.

-📚️  I am currently studying Computer Science and Engineering degree in ISCTE - University Institute of Lisbon.
+📚️  I am currently taking a Computer Science and Engineering degree at ISCTE - University Institute of Lisbon.

 💻️  I'm also a student at 42 Lisbon, where I've been developing a lot of programming and software skills.